Genotyping / CNV Analysis

 Genotyping provides a measurement of the genetic variation between members of a species.
 Single nucleotide polymorphisms (SNP) are the most common type of genetic variation.
 A SNP is a single base pair mutation at a specific locus, usually consisting of two alleles (where the rare allele frequency is >1%; random definition).
 SNPs are often found to be the etiology of many human diseases and are becoming of particular interest in pharmacogenetics (Evans and McLeod 2003, Weinshilboum 2003).
 Because SNPs are evolutionary conserved, they have been proposed as a markers for use in quantitative trait loci (QTL) analysis and in association studies.
 Previously these studies were done using microsatellites.
 The use of SNPs is being extended in the HapMap project, which is attempting to provide the minimal set of SNPs needed to genotype the human genome.

-At the microarray unit of GPCF we provide access to full service of state-of-the-art genotyping of customized SNP sets, focused SNP sets, and genome-wide screens covering up to 2.500.000 SNPs on BeadChips (Illumina).
+At the microarray unit at GPCF we provide access to full service of state-of-the-art genotyping of customized SNP sets, focused SNP sets, and genome-wide screens covering up to 5.000.000 SNPs on BeadChips (Illumina).
 Beside standard genotyping, we support loss-of heterocygosity (LOH), and copy number variation (CNV) studies.

 For the analysis of genetic variation and function, we make use of the Illumina Beadchip technology.